Diaboli

-Diaboli (formerly known as Sigillum Diaboli) is a Finnish black metal band, initially formed in 1992 as a five-piece.
-Following band member departures and the suicide of vocalist Hrim Grimn'r in 2001, Diaboli continues as a one-man project.
-To date the band has released five full-length albums for the labels Unisound, Full Moon Productions and Northern Heritage.
+Diaboli (formerly Sigillum Diaboli) is a Finnish black metal band, formed in 1992 as a five-piece.
+Following band member departures and the suicide of vocalist Hrim Grimn'r in 2001, Diaboli continued as a one-man project.
+The band has released five full-length albums for the labels Unisound, Full Moon Productions and Northern Heritage.

 Biography

-Diaboli were formed in summer 1992 in Pirkkala, Finland under the moniker Sigillum Diaboli, initially as a five-piece.
-This line-up recorded a single demo, Descent into Hell, released in November 1992, and played the band's only gig to date in January 1993.
-200 copies of the first demo were pressed and it demonstrated a more pronounced death metal influence than any of their later material.
-However, by the recording of Sigillum Diaboli's second demo, the band had been reduced to only two members: vocalist P. "Hrim Grimn'r" Pihlström and multi-instrumentalist Petri "Pete Desecrator" Ilvespakka.
+Diaboli were formed as a five-piece in summer 1992 in Pirkkala, Finland as Sigillum Diaboli.
+This line-up recorded a single demo, Descent into Hell, released in November 1992, and played the band's only show to date in January 1993.
+200 copies of the first demo were pressed and it demonstrated a more pronounced death metal influence than their later material.
+By the recording of Sigillum Diaboli's second demo, the band was reduced to vocalist P. "Hrim Grimn'r" Pihlström and multi-instrumentalist Petri "Pete Desecrator" Ilvespakka.
 The two released a second demo in June 1994 in a pressing of 400 copies, which included a cover of Hellhammer's "The Third of the Storms".
-The band changed their name to Diaboli in summer 1995, apparently due to Ilvespakka's annoyance at misspellings by journalists and fans, and the two members decided to part ways, for reasons that Ilvespakka puts down to ego clashes.
-Ilvespakka signed to Greek label Unisound in 1995 and recorded the debut Diaboli album late that year, in approximately 30 hours.
-The result, Mesmerized by Darkness, was released that summer; Ilvesparkka cites the likes of Slayer, Venom, Celtic Frost, Bathory and Darkthrone as influences.
+The band changed their name to Diaboli in summer 1995, apparently due to Ilvespakka's annoyance at misspellings by journalists and fans, and the two members decided to part due to clashing egos.
+Ilvespakka signed to Greek label Unisound in 1995 and recorded the debut Diaboli album late that year, in 30 hours.
+The result, Mesmerized by Darkness, was released that summer.
+Ilvesparkka cited Slayer, Venom, Celtic Frost, Bathory and Darkthrone as influences.